adueck/blog/content/blog/recursively-modify-text-jsx-react/index.md

 - or an **array of Nodes**
     - ie. `["I like", <span><em>friendly</em> cats</span>, "so much"]`

 Notice how, again, these data definitions refer back to each other.
-An array of elements can contain nodes, which can contain another array of nodes, and so on possibly forever.
+An array of nodes can contain elements, which can contain another array of nodes, and so on possibly forever.

 This means we can use **recursion** to process the data in the same way.
+But first, another ridiculous example of recusion...

 ![Recursion Meme](./recursion-meme.jpg)

+A **Kid with a bed** has:
+ - nothing under it
+ - a monster under it
+ - a kid with a bed under it (recursion ⤴)

 ```
 Look dad, there's a monster!